Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

 - The system shall require a home page which will contain many functional components which allow a user to interact with the site

-    - Contains a notification system where the user see’s any updates on listings they opted to be notified for

     - Contains ability to upload a new listing of a tool

-    - Contains a user’s profile which has a drop-down menu for settings, logout option, and view profile
+    - Contains a user’s profile which has a menu for settings, logout option, and view profile

     - The home page mainly consists of a list of tools available to rent within the default parameters.
 These parameters can be changed, and a map will reflect where the available tools are located